Opinion

 19

-M over 10 years ago
+M about 11 years ago

 I commend this author, who obviously believes in animal rights, but also in the importance of animal research in the advancement of human health, animal health, scientific advancement.
 As a former scientist, a coordinator for an institutional animal care and use committee at a University, and a lover of animals, I thank Erika for writing about this subject while looking at ALL sides of this debate and being honest about them.